 The Honda Pilot is one of the most well rounded midsize SUV with well-equipped, spacious seats and high-quality materials.
 An efficient and powerful engine pulls the pilot briskly along the road.
 On top of that, the Pilot comes with Honda's reputation for reliability and has great resale value too.
 However, the Atlas comes with a better third row and it's almost as good in other areas.

-After a long time, Volkswagen has a product that’s competitive in the segment.
-It’s immensely spacious inside with a third row that’s easily among the best in the segment.
+After a long time, Volkswagen has a SUV that doesn't look like a big box.
+Atlas is a product that is going to find its way to the list of many potential shoppers.
+It is comfortable, offers great flexibility for passenger and cargo.
+It's immensely spacious inside with a third row that's easily among the best in the segment.
 On top of that, the cabin is impressively quiet even at high speeds and rides of supple suspension.

 That the Atlas can also excite you through curvy roads is just icing on the cake.
 There are shortcomings though mainly in the powertrain department.
 The V6 does not pack enough punch and is not particularly efficient either.
 Also, the base 2.0L TSI engine is unavailable with AWD.
 Still, the Volkswagen Atlas offers a genuinely appealing package and is an easy recommendation if want a family-friendly SUV.